 To limit accidents, make sure you keep your puppy on a consistent schedule.
 If you're going out for a long time, take your puppy on a long walk so they have plenty of opportunities to relieve their bladder beforehand.
 When accidents happen, here's what you should do:

 - If you find your puppy in the act, interrupt them

 - Make a startling noise (but be careful not to scare them).
 Ideally, this is not your voice, but a noise separate from human sounds.
 Shaking a can of coins, a clap or stomp, any noise to interrupt the behavior.
 It’s important to note that this interruption must occur when the dog is having the “accident,” not afterwards.
-You must immediately take the puppy outside to help it associate outdoors with potty training.

 - If your puppy finishes peeing outside, generously praise them and give them a treat

 Also, if your puppy does pee in the house, it's too late to make a correction.
 Punishment will often do more harm than good, so just clean up the mess and move on.

 Also, to clean up accidents, make sure to invest in a quality stain remover and odor remover.